-The storybook.
-The MA storybook (20 pages in length, illustrated pages & written in rhyming verse) belongs to a wider series of research-informed children's books (blinded for anonymity) and is a self-published series (Amazon Kindle Direct Publishing) of which the author has full ownership.
-The book aims to normalise math talk and promote more positive attitudes.

-As our previous qualitative and scale development work (Reference blinded for anonymity)

-included children aged 4-7 years - and the findings have been incorporated into this - the book is targeted at the early years of formal education to promote a positive trajectory.
-This book aims to address math conceptually and acknowledge key components of MA, for example, self-efficacy, math resilience, the value of math and building intrinsic motivation.
+The MA storybook (20 pages in length, illustrated pages & written in rhyming verse) belongs to a wider series of research-informed children's books ('Whoopsie Doodle Little Noodle) and is a self-published series (Amazon Kindle Direct Publishing) of which the author has full ownership.
+The book aims to normalize math talk and promote more positive attitudes.
+As our previous qualitative and scale development work (Petronzi et al., 2017; 2019) included children age 4-7 years (and the findings have been incorporated into this), the book is targeted at the early years of formal education to promote a positive trajectory.
+This book aims to address math conceptually and acknowledge key components of MA, such as selfefficacy, math resilience, the value of math, and building intrinsic motivation.
 In addressing these, known issues such as the no-attempt error (Chinn, 2012) and avoidance may be reduced and encourage children to persevere.
-The storybook is based on the learnings of the protagonist (Noodle) who demonstrates worry about math when she encounters three math-based situations at home (problem #1 is based on counting, addition and division; problem #2 is based on counting and fractions, and problem #3 is based on counting, addition and division) and with the support of her family, learns methods for approaching math problems and begins to demonstrate more positive attitudes as she grows in confidence.
+The storybook is based on the learnings of the protagonist (Noodle) who demonstrates worry about math when she encounters three math-based situations at home (problem #1 is based on counting, addition, and division; problem #2 is based on counting and fractions; and problem #3 is based on counting, addition, and division) and, with the support of her family, learns methods for approaching math problems and begins to demonstrate more positive attitudes as she grows in confidence.
 As the storybook is already based on math issues, this can limit hesitation in children.

-During its development and feedback gathering stage, the storybook was reviewed by teachers, SENCo's, children and parents across several schools for appropriateness.
+During its development and feedback-gathering stage, the storybook was reviewed by teachers, SEN teachers, children, and parents across several schools for appropriateness.
 Generally, children found the storybook engaging and the nature of the story led to naturally occurring discussion about the character's feelings.
-This was highlighted as a positive by primary care providers who also emphasised the importance of the images in terms of further encouraging children in maintaining focus and engagement, as well as the consistent positive message surrounding 'having a go' at math.
-Approaching the issue of math anxiety by means of a storybook was also viewed as favourable in terms of starting a discussion about math feelings.
+This was highlighted as a positive by primary care providers who also emphasized the importance of the images in terms of further encouraging children in maintaining focus and engagement, as well as the consistent positive message surrounding "having a go" at math.
+Approaching the issue of math anxiety by means of a storybook was also viewed as favorable in terms of starting a discussion about math feelings.
 In the current research, the storybook was reviewed by the headteachers of the participating schools and the specialist SEN math teacher.

-Children's Math Anxiety Scale (CMAS-UK; Petronzi et al., 2019).
-The Children's Math Anxiety Scale UK (CMAS-UK) consists of 19-items (see table 2) that refer to day-to-day numeracy situations that may cause anxiety for children, typically aged 4-7 years.
-The items of the scale are issued on a 1:1 basis for younger children, and groups of five for children aged 6-7 years.
-For each item, children can place a circle around the face which describes how they feel in relation to the situation (happy, score =1, uncertain, score =2 sad, score =3).
-The responses to the 19-items should be added together to provide a final score for each child (minimum score is 19 and the maximum is 57).
+Children's math anxiety scale (CMAS-UK; Petronzi et al., 2019)

+The Children's Math Anxiety Scale UK (CMAS-UK) consists of 19-items (see Table 2) that refer to day-to-day numeracy situations that may cause anxiety for children, typically age 4-7 years.
+The items of the scale are issued on a 1:1 basis for younger children, and groups of five for children age 6-7 years.
+For each item, children can place a circle around the face that describes how they feel in relation to the situation (happy, score = 1; uncertain, score = 2; sad, score = 3).
+The responses to the 19 items should be added together to provide a final score for each child (minimum score is 19 and the maximum is 57).
 To support understanding of an individual's level of MA, a mean score can be created by dividing their total by 19.
 There are no set labels for representing the mean scores, but a mean close to one indicates little-to-no MA, whereas a mean closer to 3 would indicate a high level of MA.
-This scale has been shown to reliably measure the MA of children (α = .87) with a significant negative correlation with math performance (Petronzi et al., 2019).
+This scale has been shown to reliably measure the MA of children ( $\alpha$ = .87) with a significant negative correlation with math performance (Petronzi et al., 2019).